Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       datatype: boolean
       description: |
         Configures whether or not session metadata should be stored.
-        This includes information about what are the active sessions for a specific audience belonging to a specific subject.
+        This includes information about the active sessions for a specific audience belonging to a specific subject.
     - name: session_enforce_same_subject
       minimum_version: "3.2.x"